Economic history of India: Maurya Empire

+Medieval India

+The number of coins in circulation declined and instead credit arrangements predominated.
+Contemporary Hindu law devote increasing attention to sureties, collateral, promissory notes and compound interest.

+Villages paid a portion of their agricultural produce as revenue to the rulers, while their craftsmen received a part of the crops at harvest time for their services.

+Trade

 Maritime trade was carried out extensively between South India and Southeast and West Asia from early times until around the 14th century AD.
 Both the Malabar and Coromandel Coasts were the sites of important trading centres from as early as the 1st century BC, used for import and export as well as transit points between the Mediterranean region and southeast Asia.
 Over time, traders organised themselves into associations which received state patronage.
 Historians Tapan Raychaudhuri and Irfan Habib claim this state patronage for overseas trade came to an end by the 13th century AD, when it was largely taken over by the local Parsi, Jewish, Syrian Christian and Muslim communities, initially on the Malabar and subsequently on the Coromandel coast.

-Silk Route

 Other scholars suggest trading from India to West Asia and Eastern Europe was active between the 14th and 18th centuries.
 During this period, Indian traders settled in Surakhani, a suburb of greater Baku, Azerbaijan.
 These traders built a Hindu temple, which suggests commerce was active and prosperous for Indians by the 17th century.

 Further north, the Saurashtra and Bengal coasts played an important role in maritime trade, and the Gangetic plains and the Indus valley housed several centres of river-borne commerce.
 Most overland trade was carried out via the Khyber Pass connecting the Punjab region with Afghanistan and onward to the Middle East and Central Asia.
-Although many kingdoms and rulers issued coins, barter was prevalent.
-Villages paid a portion of their agricultural produce as revenue to the rulers, while their craftsmen received a part of the crops at harvest time for their services.